truenas/documentation/content/CORE/CORETutorials/Sharing/SMB/ManagingSMBShares.md

 This ACL defines the user accounts or groups that own or have specific [permissions]({{< relref "/CORE/CORETutorials/Storage/Pools/Permissions.md" >}}) to the shared dataset.
 The **User** and **Group** values show which accounts own, or have full permissions to the dataset.
-Change the default settings to your preferred primary account and group and select the **Apply** checkboxes before saving any changes.
+Change the default settings to your preferred primary account and group.
+Select the **Apply** checkboxes before saving any changes.

-### ACL Presents
+### ACL Presets

 To rewrite the current ACL with a standardized preset, click **SELECT AN ACL PRESET** and choose an option: